-Current update as of 18 January 2024
+Current update as of 22 January 2024 Coordination

-Coordination

 - Hon.
 Yolanda Awel Deng Juach, Minister, Ministry of Health, Republic of South Sudan, declared an outbreak of Yellow Fever in Yambio, Western Equatoria State on the 24th December 2024 and gave a press statement to the media house. - The PHEOC has been activated with all pillars to facilitate coordinated response to the outbreak. - Daily coordination meeting with stakeholders and key partners is being conducted at the PHEOC. - Similar coordination structures have been activated at the state and county levels. - Pillar leads and co-leads have been identified and requested to update the National Steering Committee daily. - Incident action plan, Interim case management guide, Interim travel guide and revised terms of reference for field outbreak investigation were endorsed.
-With exception of the IAP and travel guide, all other documents have been approved. - Members of national Rapid Response Team to be deployed in Nzara and Tambura to establish coordination mechanism.
+With exception of the IAP and travel guide, all other documents have been approved.